tomas-fryza/vhdl-course/lab5-counter/README.md

    end entity clock_enable;
    ```

 3. Another way how to create a counter is the usage of `integer` data type.
-In architecture declaration part, define a local counter using the range of integers needed for `PERIOD` values.
+In architecture declaration part, define a local counter using the range of integers needed for `N_PERIODS` values.
 Because all incrementations will be performed with integers and not `std_logic_vector`, no extra package is used.

    ```vhdl
    library ieee;